pourmalek/covir2/Variable name structure.md

 1234567890123456789

+-Varname- has 19 positions.

 Tot...Dea...Me....Ra.....A01.....S00......V03

 1-3...4-6...7-8...9-10...11-13...14-16..17-19
 <br/><br/>

-* 1-3 	Tot or Day: Total (cumulative) or Daily
+* Positions 1-3: Tot or Day: Total (cumulative) or Daily

-* 4-6 	Dea, Cas, or Act: Dea for Deaths, Cas for incident Cases, or Act for Active cases (for primary outcomes; for secondary outcomes see below)
+* Positions 4-6: Dea, Cas, or Act: Dea for Deaths, Cas for incident Cases, or Act for Active cases (for primary outcomes; for secondary outcomes see below)

-* 7-8 	Me, Lo, or Up: Mean, Lower, or Upper (uncertainty bound)
+* Positions 7-8: Me, Lo, or Up: Mean, Lower, or Upper (uncertainty bound)

-* 9-10 	Ra or Sm: Raw (not smoothed) or Smoothed
+* Positions 9-10: Ra or Sm: Raw (not smoothed) or Smoothed

-* 11-13 A00 to A05: Component study number (see details below)
+* Positions 11-13: A00 to A05: Component study number (see details below)

-* 14-16 S??: Scenario number within component study (see details below)
+* Positions 14-16 S??: Scenario number within component study (see details below)

-* 17-19	V??: Version of the model in component study (see details below)
+* Positions 17-19: V??: Version of the model in component study (see details below)

 Version of the model in component study is the only part that is fixed within each component study in this review.